AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 ![Showing a text inside a paragraph based on a condition](../images/conditional_phrase.png)

 ## Tables
-### Creating Tables dynamically using HTML
+### Insert Tables using `<table>` HTML Element

-Text tags having HTML Table string as an input data can be used to insert tables in the output document.
+To insert tables in the document, add any text tag containing html table string as the value.

 Below is a json containing textTag with an HTML Table value.